ghollid/ST558Project1/README.md

 #### I will explore this by retrieving the genre for the list of movies using

-**Rate** and match this with the box office gross.
+**Rate** and match this with the box office gross using **HighGross**.
 I will first explore the distribution of genres with a simple pie chart.
 Then I will take a look at some numerical summaries for the gross box office earnings at each level of genre.
 I will then plot a box plot visualizing box office earnings by genre.

 ``` r
 ## Retrieving Movie Genres